Program overview

 • Long-Term Care Assistant: Support residents in long-term care facilities, ensuring their comfort and well-being.

-• Palliative Care Worker: Assist clients and families during end-of-life care, focusing on comfort and emotional support.
+• Palliative Care Worker: Assist clients and families during end-of-life care, providing emotional support and comfort.

-• Community Support Worker: Engage with clients in community settings, providing resources and assistance to promote independence.
+• Community Support Worker: Engage with clients in community settings, helping them access resources and maintain independence.

-With the growing demand for Personal Support Workers, graduates can feel confident about their job prospects and the opportunity to make a meaningful difference in the lives of others.
+As the demand for Personal Support Workers continues to grow, graduates can feel confident about their job prospects in this essential field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.